prpercy/BlockWager/README.md

 > streamlit run home.py

 # Usage:
 BlockWager is a proof of concept sports betting platform that supports betting in ether and Cbet proprietary tokens.
-Currently it supports betting for the NBA.
+Currently it supports betting for the NBA and the NHL.
 >Firstly, register your wallet address in order to create a BlockWager Account
 ><img width="616" alt="Screen Shot 2023-02-11 at 5 09 57 PM" src="https://user-images.githubusercontent.com/90299942/218283198-da6aaf75-153b-44c2-9224-f97e3ecfb37e.png">